 All Moravian students will work closely with an academic advisor who can provide support, feedback, and advice as they work toward academic, professional, and personal goals.
 All students are assigned an advisor when they begin their studies, but most students will change advisors when they declare a major.
 Advisors can and will help with course sequence planning, but they should also be a resource for students for a variety of academic and professional career planning needs.

 Academic Advising staff work closely with faculty advisors across departments and schools to help meet the needs of students in all phases of University life but also work closely with staff in related offices to help students onboard, progress, and graduate.

 Academic support of various kinds is available to all Moravian students who are experiencing academic difficulty or who want to maximize their academic performance.
 Through individual and group programming, students are given opportunities to enhance the skills necessary for student success - from mastering course content to post-graduate planning.

-The primary purpose of the Accessibility Services Center (ASC) is to work with students to identify and remove possible barriers to their education.
-The ASC provides accommodations according to ADA law while also offering support and guidance in foundational skills such as communication skills and self-advocacy.
+The primary purpose of the Office of Disability and Accommodations (ODA) is to work with students to identify and remove possible barriers to their education.
+The ODA provides accommodations according to ADA law while also offering support and guidance in foundational skills such as communication skills and self-advocacy.

 Faculty members are encouraged to refer those students who are having particularly difficulty in class to Academic Support through an alert in Navigate.
 Options for support might include tutoring support, facilitating connections with the instructor, study skill or time management instruction, goal-setting, referral to relevant offices for support, and/or developing a plan for ongoing support.
 The student's academic advisor will have access to any such plans/supports that may prove helpful in supporting the progress of the student.